Vyral/Gene_Agustin_Blog/_posts/2017-12-04-can-someone-gift-you-the-funds-to-purchase-a-home.md

 If the relationship can be documented, they will still need a gift letter and the ability to give the gift.
 Usually this proof comes in the form of their most recent bank statement.
 If the gift funds are wired directly to the title company, this is all the documentation you’ll need.
 However, if the gift comes in the form of the check, further documentation will be required.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
-We look forward to hearing from you soon.<br>
+We look forward to hearing from you soon.